 The UK energy sector is the second most productive sector in the UK economy only just being outpaced by mining and quarrying.
-In 2014 alone, the sector invested £13.1 billion in infrastructure, supported around 680,000 jobs nationally and contributed £5.7 billion in tax.

 Most electricity is generated in large power stations that are connected to the national transmission network.
 There are two types of electricity network: transmission and distribution.
 Transmission networks carry high voltage (HV) electricity around the UK and the distribution networks run at low and medium voltages (LV/MV) taking electricity from the transmission system into homes and businesses.